zdevil/WordCamp-Minneapolis-2018-automating-QA-with-visual-regression-testing/README.md

     * `BackstopTestUrl` is your production site URL
     * Adjust `pathsToTest`, which is the array of URIs to test for each site
 1. Edit `includes/backstopConfig.js` to adjust viewports, delay, hidden selectors, etc.
+1. Run the command `npm run build`.
+    * This command needs to be run anytime you edit items in `includes`
 1. Run the command `npm run start`.
     * To test a single site enter its number from the list or enter `all` to test all sites in `includes/sitesToTest.js`